tedneward/Azgaarnoth/Classes/Sorcerer.md

 ***Converting a Spell Slot to Sorcery Points***.
 As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the slot's level.

+***Empowering Reserves***.
+When you make an ability check on your turn, you can spend 2 sorcery points to gain advantage on the check.

+***Imbuing Touch***.
+As an action, you can touch one nonmagical weapon and spend 2 sorcery points to imbue it with magic for 1 minute.
+For the duration, the weapon is considered magical for the purpose of overcoming immunity and resistance to nonmagical attacks.

+***Sorcerous Fortitude***.
+As an action, you can spend any number of sorcery points to roll a d4 for each point expended.
+You gain a number of temporary hit points equal to the total rolled.

 ## Metamagic
 At 3rd level, you gain the ability to twist your spells to suit your needs.
 You gain two of the following Metamagic options of your choice.
 You gain another one at 10th and 17th level.